flexdash/docs/docs/quick-start/docker.md

 - `-rm` deletes the container after it stops
 - `-ti` keeps the container running in the foreground so you can see the Node-RED log and you can hit Ctrl-C to terminate.
-- `-p 1990:1880` maps the TCP port 1990 to the container's port 1880, which is the port on which Node-RED starts its web server.
+- `-p 1990:1880` maps the host's TCP port 1990 to the container's port 1880, which is the port on which Node-RED starts its web server.
 You can map 1880 to 1880 (`-p 1880:1880`), the example above uses a different port in order not to conflict with a regular Node-RED you may already have running.
-As you might guess, you can run multiple Node-RED containers simultaneously to try out different things as long as you choose a different port an a different container name for each one.
+As you might guess, you can run multiple Node-RED containers simultaneously to try out different things as long as you choose a different port and a different container name for each one.
 - `--entrypoint bash` runs a shell instead of directly launching Node-RED, which is what the Node-RED image does by default